UTAH OPERA CHORUS

 This past October, Ms. Calzaretta made her mainstage conducting debut with select performances of The Human Voice and Gentleman’s Island.
 Ms. Calzaretta is completing a Doctorate in Choral Conducting at Indiana University in Bloomington, Indiana, where she studied with Walter Huff, Betsy Burleigh, and Dominick DiOrio.
 She was the Music Director for the University Gilbert and Sullivan Society of Bloomington, as well as the Music Director for New Voices Opera, a student-run organization that commissions and produces operas by student composers.
 Ms. Calzaretta holds a Bachelor of Music in Vocal Performance from Simpson College and a Master of Music in Choral Conducting from the University of Missouri- Kansas City.

-WHAT: Virtual audition submissions for the choruses of Utah Opera’s 2021-2022 season – The Barber of Seville, Tosca, and Pirates of Penzance.
+WHAT: In-person auditions for the choruses of Utah Opera’s 2022-2023 season – The Flying Dutchman, Daughter of the Regiment, Rigoletto, and The (R)evolution of Steve Jobs.

 - French, German, or Italian are the only acceptable languages for this audition.

 Questions?
-Contact Michaella Calzaretta – email@example.com.
+Contact Michaella Calzaretta – [email protected].
 Emails are answered Monday – Friday, 9am – 5pm.
+Deadline to sign up is Monday May 9, EOD.

 The UTAH OPERA CHORUS is a semi-professional ensemble, highly praised for their vocal ability and stage prowess.
 The chorus size fluctuates, depending on the requirements of each season.
 The chorus represents a broad spectrum of professions, including teachers, homemakers, business professionals, and college students.
 The singers are highly trained, with many holding advanced degrees in music performance.